Newton Longville

-Newton Longville is a village and civil parish in Buckinghamshire, England, within the Buckinghamshire Council unitary authority area.
+Newton Longville is a village and civil parish in Buckinghamshire, England.
 The village is about 2 mi south-west of Bletchley in Milton Keynes.

 History

 The toponym "Newton" is derived from the Old English for "new farm".
 It is recorded in the Domesday Book of 1086 as Nevtone.
 The affix "Longville" was added in the 13th century after the Cluniac priory of Longueville, Calvados, in Normandy, France, that held the manor of Newton at that time, and to distinguish this village from other places called Newton, particularly nearby Newton Blossomville.
 In 1441, when its previous holder died without an heir, the Crown bestowed the manor on the Warden and fellows of New College, Oxford.

 Parts of the Church of England parish church of Saint Faith are late 12th century, but the exterior is largely Perpendicular Gothic.

-Newton Longville has a number of cruck-framed thatched houses dating from the mid to late 15th century, with good examples at Moor End.
+Most of the cottages in Newton Longville date between 1575 and 1625 and are timber cruck-framed with thatched roofs, with good examples at Moor End.

 Newton Longville is twinned with Longueville-sur-Scie in Normandy, France.

 The main industry in the village between 1847 and 1991 was brick making.
 The village had a large brick factory, originally belonging to the Read family, becoming the Bletchley Brick company in 1923, and then taken over by the London Brick Company (LBC) in 1929.
 The works made Fletton bricks and distributed them all over the country.
 It was closed in November 1991 after Hanson Trust bought the London Brick Company.